Orthopedic Surgeons & Sports Medicine Specialists located in Benton, Cabot, Hot Springs Village, Little Rock, North Little Rock, & White Hall, AR

 About 850,000 people experience a meniscus tear every year.
-Martin Orthopedics, with offices in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, and White Hall, Arkansas, offers the specialized treatment you need to return to full knee function.
+Martin Orthopedics, with offices in Little Rock, North Little Rock, Hot Springs Village, and Cabot, Arkansas, offers the specialized treatment you need to return to full knee function.
 Find out how the board-certified and fellowship-trained experts can help you by calling the nearest office or clicking the online appointment link.

 A meniscus tear occurs in one of the two crescent-shaped wedges of cartilage that stabilize each knee.
 Your menisci absorb shock when you make major movements like fast pivots, twists, and heavy landings.

 But, as with all cartilage, menisci can tear easily.
 Meniscus tears are a very common type of sports injury, especially in athletes like basketball players, skiers, and football players.
 About half of people with anterior cruciate ligament (ACL) tears (another common sports injury) also have a meniscus tear.

 Meniscus tears can also occur in inactive people, especially older adults.
 As you age, your cartilage weakens, and you may be more likely to experience a degenerative meniscus tear when you make an awkward move as you stand up or turn.

 A meniscus tear usually causes obvious knee issues, such as: